 There are three resources:

-• Server pod that has two containers: nginx (serving the default nginx page) and a container running tcpdump so that we can see traffic.
-This tcpdump is our “bad actor” intercepting all traffic between the client and the server.
+- Server pod that has two containers: nginx (serving the default nginx page) and a container running

-• Client pod that is curling the server ever two seconds so we can generate traffic between the two pods.
+ing the server ever two seconds so we can generate traffic between the two pods. - Server service to expose the web server.

 Without TLS, our “bad actor” intercepting network traffic can see the plaintext communication: